 I just made a video showing how to arrange the loops on your fingers to follow one of the charts you might come up with in using Gary Mitchell’s interactive pattern-generator for the 7-loop “Spanish” finger loop braid.
 Kumihimo pattern-planners are fairly well known, but I think Gary may be the first braider to come up with a pattern generator for loop braiding.
-(I described how the planner worked in my previous post, this video just shows how to interpret its charts.)
+I described how the planner worked in my previous post, this video just demos how to follow its charts while braiding.

 [See my previous post for an explanation of the "REV" and "SX" color-reversals.
 Btw, in the above photo the "REV" on the lowest tag was an error, sorry!
 It should be plain #484, not dark/lights reversed]